Donation to Brick by Brick appeal by Aberdeen group

 The Brick by Brick campaign is raising money to create an additional 20 bedrooms at the charity’s Aberdeen-based neurological care centre.

-Dee View Court in Kincorth provides 24-hair care for adults who have severe conditions, including multiple sclerosis, Huntington’s disease, severe stroke, acquired brain injury and Parkinson’s disease.
+Dee View Court in Kincorth provides 24-hour care for adults who have severe conditions, including multiple sclerosis, Huntington’s disease, severe stroke, acquired brain injury and Parkinson’s disease.

 The centre has expert nurses, care assistants, physiotherapists and occupational therapists who are specialists in supporting the physical, communicative, cognitive, behavioural and psychological needs of people with neurological conditions.